Woman on mission to find Tennessee family who helped her in 1999

 Things were different in 1999.

-Anderson said she thought they may have stopped off I-64 north or I-24 west but she had no idea which part of Tennessee they were in.
+Anderson said she thought they may have stopped off I-65 north or I-24 west but she had no idea which part of Tennessee they were in.

 They also could have traveled straight through Knoxville if they chose to avoid Nashville and take Interstate 75 up through East Tennessee.

-Anderson says she is now living in Louisville and moving to North Carolina this month and wants to find the family who helped her.
+Anderson says she is now living in Kentucky and moving to North Carolina this month and wants to find the family who helped her.

 "There is probably zero chance I will find them, but hopefully social media can help.
 Here is the family.
 All I know is they lived somewhere in Tennessee in 1999," she wrote in the post.